anhornsby/coherent-representations/README.md

 There were three main parts of analyses:

 1. `simulation` - A simulation to demonstrate how the intrinsic desire to maximize coherency can elicit strong subjective preferences in retrospect of one's choices.
-2. `robots` - We provide code capable of analysing results from the two experiments.
-Chiefly, the experiment reported in the main text.
-Also, the re-run, which was the same, with the added political question at the end (see supplemental of paper for details).
+2. `robots` - Code for recreating analyses in Experiment, and the replication documented in the supplemental.
 3. `politics` - Codes to analyse the results from the political beliefs experiment.

+Please see the paper for more information.

 ## Running the codes

 You can either choose to run these codes with or without the Docker container.
 Only running with guarantees reproducibility.

-### Preparing Docker
+### Running the analyses with Docker

 If you are using Docker, pull the container using: